 If you happen to be one of the lucky people who finds cash waiting for them, what should you do with it?
 You may be tempted to blow the surprise windfall on those new shoes you’ve been eyeing or on a dream vacation.

-But depending on the sum you receive and your financial situation, there may be smarter ways to put the unexpected money to use:
+But depending on the sum you receive and your financial situation, there may be smarter ways to put the unexpected money to use.
+Consider these possibilities.

 Paying Off Debt